yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 {: .question}

-## One-step primer and probe design
+## One-step primer and probe design without consideration of off-target sites

 Properly designed primers contribute to the specificity, efficiency, and accuracy of techniques like PCR and DNA sequencing, ultimately influencing the reliability and validity of biological research outcomes. *Variable VirusAMPlicons* (*varVAMP*) is a tool to design primers for highly diverse viruses.
 The input is an alignment of your viral (full-genome) sequences.